Catalog

 Prerequisite(s): KINS232 and BIOL122

 Science of movement applied to muscle, joint structure and function and application of physical laws of gravity, leverage, motion and balance to human performance.
-Video tape motion analysis is used to apply these theories into practical experience.
+Motion analysis is used to apply these theories into practical experience.

 Prerequisite(s): KINS141